Dark Energy and Dark Matter in Emergent Gravity: Raychaudhuri equation with ordinary matters

 \section{Raychaudhuri equation with ordinary matters}

-In this appendix, we analyze the effect of ordinary matters on the evolution of our Universe in the presence of dark matter and dark energy.
+We will provide a more quantitative analysis on the effect of ordinary matters on the evolution of our Universe in the presence of dark matter and dark energy.
+We first analyze the effect of ordinary matters on the evolution of our Universe in the presence of dark matter and dark energy.
 For this purpose, let us simply add ordinary matters in the background of dark matter and dark energy described by the energy-momentum tensor \eq{lorentz-emt}.
 The total energy-momentum tensor is then given by

 where $T^{(SM)}_{\mu\nu}$ is the energy-momentum tensor for all fields in Standard Model including the Maxwell energy-momentum tensor \eq{maxw-emt} (to be precise, its analytically continued version to the Lorentzian signature).
 Similarly to Eq. \eq{ray-eq}, we consider the evolution equation for the expansion $(\Theta)$, shear $(\Sigma^{\mu\nu})$ and rotation $(\Omega_{\mu\nu})$ along the flow representing a time-like or null vector $u_\mu$, i.e. $u^\mu u_\mu = -1$ or $0$.
 The Raychaudhuri equation in this case is given by \cite{hawk-elli,emm-book}